jonacappelle/Handy_Stuff/ppt_progress_bar.md

     FillColor = RGB(50, 160, 200) ' Fill color of the progress bar
     LineColor = FillColor ' Line color of the progress bar BackgroundColor = RGB(255, 255, 255) ' background color of the progress bar
-    fontColor = FillColor
+    fontColor = RGB(47, 77, 93)
     startingSlideNo = 1
     noFontSize = 13
-    showSlideNo = False ' Set this to False if you dont want to show total slide no 'Slider Making
+    showSlideNo = True ' Set this to False if you dont want to show total slide no 'Slider Making
     On Error Resume Next
         With ActivePresentation